NaturalHiggsMass/HiggsMassMC/README.md

 # Install git code at lxplus

 This code is running outside of CMSSW, but if you want to install it at lxplus, you have to setup environment.
-The trick solution is to got to any CSMSW and set up environment there, for example:
+The trick solution is to go to any CSMSW and set up environment there, for example:
 ```
 cd CMSSW_10_6_0/src
 cmsenv